yeahhitsme/yeahhitsme/README.md

 ## About Me

-I am a 3rd year Informatics Student and software developer with a passion for creating innovative solutions.
+I am a 3rd year Informatics Student with a passion for creating innovative solutions.

 - 🌱 Currently learning Web Dev and Cyber Security
 - 💼 Actively seeking internship opportunities